rsdoiel/antenna/socal_north.md

 ---

-## Franklin Fire in Malibu grows to more than 4,000 acres, 15 structures damaged or destroyed
+## Containment of Franklin Fire in Malibu grows, 23 structures damaged or destroyed

-date: 2024-12-10, updated: 2024-12-12, from: The LAist
+date: 2024-12-10, updated: 2024-12-13, from: The LAist

-The Franklin Fire in Malibu Canyon grew by nearly 40% overnight Wednesday, but the red flag conditions have passed.
+Crews have been making steady progress on the Franklin Fire in Malibu Canyon since the red flag conditions subsided.

 <br>